Unboxed-Software/solana-course/content/token22-metadata.md

 ### Call your function from `main`

-go back to `src/index.ts`, first you will have to import the function `createNFTWithMetadataPointer` from the file we just created, so go ahead and do that
+Go back to `src/index.ts`, first you will have to import the function `createNFTWithMetadataPointer` from the file we just created, so go ahead and do that

 ```ts
 import createNFTWithMetadataPointer from './nft-with-metadata-pointer';
 ```

-now go to the end of the main function and call the function `createNFTWithMetadataPointer` and pass the required params, and you should have something like this
+Now go to the end of the main function and call the function `createNFTWithMetadataPointer` and pass the required parameters, and you should have something like this
 ```ts
   await createNFTWithMetadataPointer({
     payer,